Jk4818/i-am-jkeung-2022/src/pricing/mixmaster/MixMasterPremium.md

 ---
 title: "Ultimate Sound"
-price: 1550
+price: 1050
 features: [
-  'Complete mixing and mastering of up to 10 tracks', '2 round of revisions for adjustments',
+  'Complete mixing and mastering of 6+ tracks',
+  '2 round of revisions for adjustments',
   'Refer to the top tier packages for details',
   ]